trustworthyaiday/trustworthyaiday.github.io/index.md

 KDD Trustworthy AI Day 2022 will take place on **August 15, 2022, 8am-5pm PST**.
 On behalf of the Trustworthy AI Day and KDD 2022 organizing committee, we welcome you all to attend this event!

 ## To attend the event, please register for the [KDD 2022 Conference](https://www.kdd.org/kdd2022/registration.html).
+You can register using the one "One-Day Conference" option if you only want to attend the _Trustworthy AI Day_.

 <!-- #Call